akool/basic-nodejs/readme.md

 If some of the specified files are not found or have limited access the application will fail with an error.

+If using command line for entering text, to stop working application use `CTRL+C` keys.

 ## Usage examples
 ```bash
 $ node caesar_cli -a encode -s 7 -i "./input.txt" -o "./output.txt"